Ruben2776/PicView/README.md

 ### Contributing
 I am just a single developer working on this in my spare time.
-So if you like what I have created please star it to show your support, as it would motive me to keep working on it!
+So if you like what I have created please star it to show your support, as it would motive me to keep working on it! <br>
 Feedback and questions are always appreciated.
 Create an issue or take a look at an existing one if you want to report a bug or request a feature, or have something on your mind! 😊